PBearson/ESP32_Remote_Attack_Tutorial/README.md

 The `read_memory.sh` script crafts a payload that is almost exactly identical to `print_payload.sh`.
 The only difference is that the address is user-controlled instead of fixed.

 Line 13 constructs the address supplied from user input.
+Note that the address must be little-endian formatted:

 https://github.com/PBearson/ESP32_Remote_Attack_Tutorial/blob/d5a63195190ea73825cfb251dfb982ae2a125616/read_memory.sh#L13